-Unlike static SQL where we have to specify the value for bind variable after execution of the PL/SQL program in Dynamic SQL we have to mention the values beforehand for all the bind variables which are being used in the SQL statement which we desire to execute dynamically using Execute Immediate.
+In static SQL we had to specify the value for bind variable after execution of the PL/SQL program.
+While in Dynamic SQL we have to mention the values beforehand for all the bind variables.
+The same ones that are used in the SQL statement which we desire to execute dynamically using Execute Immediate.

 Now that we have learnt what are bind variables and Using Clause of Execute Immediate statement let’s do an example.

 For the demonstration we will insert the data into a table.
 And for that we will use the Execute Immediate statement.
 Also, to enhance the security and the performance we will be using bind variable with the Insert DML.